Apr 22 2014Comments

-Want to meet a Relevancer in person?
-Here's where you can find us during the month of September:
+Want to meet a Cognitect in person?
+Here's where you can find us during the month of April:

 Speaking: Stu Halloway

 Sessions: Clojure in 10 Big Ideas, Narcissistic Design, Simulation Testing with Simulant, Generative Testing, core.async, Datomic for the 96 Percent